Maja makes Fulham debut against West Ham United | Goal.com

 🤍 0-0 ⚒️ | #FULWHU pic.twitter.com/t1rOITawFc

-With Aleksandar Mitrovic struggling for form since Fulham’s return to the EPL, Scott Parker has been desperate to add a striker to his squad.
+With Aleksandar Mitrovic struggling for form since Fulham’s return to the Premier League, Scott Parker has been desperate to add a striker to his squad.
 Now, he has the youngster to count on in terms of goalscoring duties.

 Following his arrival, manager Parker highlighted the qualities of Maja that he admired while expressing his confidence that he would grow at Craven Cottage.